labzero/guides/process/writing_design_principles.md

 ## Guerilla principles

 We don’t always have access to the research we need.
-Sometimes the client resists giving access to customers.
+Sometimes we don't have direct access to customers.
 Sometimes the timeframe or budget limits us.
 In these cases, it’s still important to work from principles, even if they’re less grounded.
 Heuristics such as best practices can still help focus ideation and align the team on evaluating designs.
 For example, if you’re designing software for a productivity app, common sense suggests a principle like:

 > **Minimize user input**